Who We Are

 ProPharma Group MIS Ltd has a significantly higher percentage of female employees than male employees across all levels of the business, which explains the high female percentage in all quartiles.

+Within ProPharma Group 81% of our workforce is made up of females we employ a significantly higher proportion of females in senior management and director roles.
 We are proud of our family friendly policies and many men and women have taken advantage of our flexible working opportunities.
 We believe this flexible working culture has enabled our predominantly female employee workforce to continue to progress throughout their career, and to maintain a positive work/life balance while not being held back by a rigid working week.
-This is demonstrated through the ten highest paid within the organisation 3 of those positions are male colleagues and the remaining 7 are females, 3 of those females work on a part time basis, which is contributing to the difference in pay.
+This is demonstrated through 26.25% of the Upper Quartile employees working part time hours.

 ProPharma Group MIS Ltd is committed to providing a workplace where we recognise the skills and experience of our employees and an environment that provides opportunities to support both personal and professional growth.
 Central to this is our aim of rewarding colleagues proportional to their contributions to the Company’s success.